jchultarsky101/pcli/README.md

 This utility is a CLI client for Physna's public API V2.
 It could be used to interact with the system in automated ways.

-:warning: **Disclaimer**: This software is an open-source project and is not an officially supported product of Physna, Inc. Its primary purpose is to serve as a reference implementation and provide examples for utilizing the APIs.
+**Disclaimer**: This software is an open-source project and is not an officially supported product of Physna, Inc. Its primary purpose is to serve as a reference implementation and provide examples for utilizing the APIs.
 It has not been assessed for SOC2 compliance.
 Please make sure to read the license.

 # <a id="built-with"></a>Built with